Jātaka (Pali Canon): Pali tradition

 The various Indian Buddhist schools had different collections of jātakas.
 The largest known collection is the Jātakatthavaṇṇanā of the Theravada school.
 In Theravada Buddhism, the Jātaka is a definitive textual division of the Pāli Canon, included in the Khuddaka Nikaya of the Sutta Pitaka.
-The term Jātaka may also refer to a traditional commentaries (Atthakatha) on this book.
-The tales are dated between 300 BCE and 400 CE.
+The term Jātaka may also refer to Jātaka-aṭṭhakathā, the traditional commentary on this book that includes the actual tales, whereas the canonical Jātaka amounts to a few brief verses per tale which often only summarize the tale's virtues.
+Scholars date the tales in the commentaries between 300 BCE and 400 CE.

-Within the Pali tradition, there are also many non-canonical jātakas of later composition (some dated even to the 19th century) but these are treated as a separate category of literature from the "official" Jātaka stories that have been more or less formally canonized from at least the 5th century — as attested to in ample epigraphic and archaeological evidence, such as extant illustrations in bas relief from ancient temple walls.
-Apocryphal jātakas of the Pali Buddhist canon, such as those belonging to the Paññāsa Jātaka collection, have been adapted to fit local culture in certain South East Asian countries and have been retold with amendments to the plots to better reflect Buddhist morals.
+Within the Pali tradition, there are also many jātakas of later composition (some dated as late as the 19th century) outside those connected to the canonical Jātaka, but these are treated as a separate category of literature from the stories of the sanctified traditional commentary which dates from no later than the 5th century — as attested to in ample epigraphic and archaeological evidence, such as extant illustrations in bas relief from ancient temple walls.
+Apocryphal jātakas of Pali Buddhist literature, such as those belonging to the Paññāsa Jātaka collection, have been adapted to fit local culture in certain South East Asian countries and have been retold with amendments to the plots to better reflect Buddhist morals.
 According to Kate Crosby, "there is also a collection of jātaka of ten future Buddhas, beginning with Metteyya, which though less well-known today clearly circulated widely in the Theravada world."